Positive definite $*$-spherical functions, property (T), and $C^*$-completions of Gelfand pairs: Generalities about spherical functions

 Given a spherical function $\omega$ for $\Hh(G, U)$, one associates a homomorphism $\tau_{\omega}: \h(G, U) \to \mathbb{C}$ defined by

 If $U$ is moreover open, then every non-trivial homomorphism of $\h(G, U)$ into $\mathbb{C}$ arises in this way (a result attributed in \cite{satake} to T. Tamagawa).
 Thus $\omega \longleftrightarrow \tau_\omega$ establishes a bijective correspondence between spherical functions and homomorphisms of $\h(G, U)$ onto $\mathbb{C}$.
 This bijective correspondence holds for non-trivial homomorphisms of $L^1(G, U)$ into $\mathbb{C}$ when one considers bounded spherical functions.
+For a proof of the next result, see for example \cite[Theorem 7, Chp.
+IV]{lang}.